RohanAntony/AuditApp/README.md

   - Calculated score for quality of Appraisal is set and set the other fields
   - Click on 'Rollup' which is visible when the sub total is calculated for PreSanctionProcess
   - Set the other fields values which generates the set 1 subtotal followed by set 2 total and Aggregate.
 - Note: This doesn't use a server so no state is saved.
 Rolling up from parent to child erases the child individual field values.
+- To view the final result click on the link : https://rohanantony.github.io/AuditApp/